 ISI also reports a 2-year impact factor without journal self citations (that is, citations to a journal in which a citing paper is published), which is calculated annually.
 As this impact factor is not widely known or used, Chang et al. (2011c) refer to this RAM as 2YIF.
-Although 2YIF is rarely reported, a higher value would be preferred to lower.
+Although 2YIF is almost never reported, for obvious reasons, a higher value would be preferred to lower.